differentpla-net/differentpla-net.github.io/_posts/2025/2025-03-08-docker-macvlan.md

 tags: docker synology-nas
 ---

 If you use the `bridge` or `host` network drivers in Docker, containers must use different port numbers to be accessible on the host network.
-Here's how to use the `macvlan` driver to assign a unique IP address to each container.
+Here's how to use the `macvlan` driver to assign a unique IP address to each container, allowing containers (and the host) to use the same port numbers.

 ## Background